halkyonio/tap/demo.md

       defaultMode: 420
       sources:
 ```
-- Check the content of the `Deliverable` resource to get the SHA of the bundle and download it to get the YAML resources content ;-)
+- (optional) Check the content of the `Deliverable` resource to get the SHA of the bundle and download it to get the YAML resources content ;-)
 ```bash
 IMG_SHA=$(kubectl get deliverable/spring-tap-petclinic -n demo-3 -o jsonpath='{.spec.source.image}')
 imgpkg pull --registry-verify-certs=false \